-Rabri recipe with video – Wishing all the readers a very Happy, prosperous and peaceful New year.
-Rabri is a traditional North Indian Sweet dish made by condensing full fat milk and sugar until the milk is reduced to 1/3 of the original quantity.
+Rabri recipe with video & step by step photos – Rabri also known as rabdi is a traditional North Indian Sweet dish made by condensing full fat milk and sugar until the milk is reduced to 1/3 of the original quantity.
 During the process of simmering layers of milk cream forms which is added back to the pot thus allowing the milk to reach a thick consistency.
 It is then optionally flavored with saffron and cardamom powder, garnished with blanched nuts.
 It is served on its own chilled or with Malpua, gulab jamun, jalebi, falooda and puri.

 The process of making rabri is similar to Basundi, however rabri is more thicker and condensed more than it is done for basundi.
 There are 2 different ways of making rabri, one is just simmering the milk by consistently stirring and the other is to stick up the layers of cream to the sides of the pot.
 Once the milk is half done, then scrape off the sides and add the cream back to the pot.